Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 3. The object does not change

-Omniabase does not change the object.
+OMNIABASE does not change the object.

 It changes the depth of access to the object.